 There are however, limited exceptions to this that could apply to sectors and job roles where there is a particular health and safety reason, meaning the employer needs to know whether you’ve been vaccinated or not.

-Your employer may have good reason to collect and hold your Covid vaccination data if it means that they are able to ascertain whether an employee is deemed “safe” to work with.
+Employers may have good reason to collect and hold Covid vaccination data if it means that they are able to ascertain whether an employee is deemed “safe” to work with.